pierrotm777/SoundModule_Teensy4.0-version/README.md

 - Use [Buttons Keypad](http://p.loussouarn.free.fr/projet/MS8-V2/MS8-V2.html#Keyboard) fonctions by RC-Navy, thanks to him.

 ### X-Any mode
-This module decode the X-Any/BURC.
+This mode decode the X-Any/BURC stream.
 Depending on the receiver used, it's possible to connect the sound module in different ways:
 - PWM
 - CPPM